 Below we’ve compiled a list of 21 common and not-so-common Pitbull Terrier Mixed breed pups.
 Because these pups inherit genes from both breeds, there’s no guarantee how their temperament or activity levels will differ from one dog to the next.
 As always, it’s recommended you introduce dogs to your family or other pets before bringing them home.

 Fostering can be a great option if working with a rescue as well.
 Many mixed breed pups end up in rescue shelters, and they end up needing a foster home until a permanent forever home is found.
 If you have the ability to foster at first and see how your other pets cooperate together, fostering can be a great option before deciding to actually adopt your pup.
 Let’s take a look at our favorite mixes, with a little bit of detail on each!
-Keep in mind that this list is not all inclusive, and there are a few other breeds that we have left out, like the pitbull corgi mix.
+Keep in mind that this list is not all inclusive, and there are a few other breeds that we have left out, like the pitbull corgi mix, or the Pitahoula.

 Breeds: Pitbull Terrier & Labrador Retriever